humu2009/tinygl.js/README.md

 TinyGL.js
 =========

 TinyGL.js a JavaScript library providing a subset of OpenGL 1.1 compatible API, which can be used to make 3D graphics on canvas.
-TinyGL.js is based upon TinyGL's implementation which was written in C and compiled to JavaScript via Emscripten.
+TinyGL.js is based upon TinyGL's implementation written in C and compiled to JavaScript via Emscripten.
 It only uses software rasterization and does not require WebGL to run.
 Current implementation is based on TinyGL 0.4.

 Getting Started